Please select category from the dropdown list below.

 Information regarding specific communicable diseases comes from a variety of sources, including individual studies and the state and territory notifiable disease collections.
 Data from state and territory collections are collected and published by the National Notifiable Disease Surveillance System (NNDSS), but Indigenous status is often not reported for large proportions of notifications.
 Information about some communicable diseases is analysed and published by specialised external agencies, including the Kirby Institute (formerly the National Centre in HIV Epidemiology and Clinical Research) for sexually transmissible infections, hepatitis and HIV/AIDS, and the National Centre for Immunisation Research and Surveillance for vaccine-preventable diseases.

 Tuberculosis (TB) is primarily a lung infection caused by the inhalation of the bacterium Mycobacterium tuberculosis .
 The bacterium can penetrate the lungs and start to multiply, potentially causing a variety of symptoms including: coughing; weight loss; loss of appetite; fever; chills; and the coughing up of blood or sputum.
-The main risk factors for TB are poverty, overcrowding, and malnutrition , all common in many Indigenous communities.
-Other risk factors also common among Indigenous people are diabetes mellitus, smoking, alcohol use, and advanced kidney disease .
+The main risk factors for TB are poverty, overcrowding, and malnutrition , all common in many Aboriginal and Torres Strait Islander communities.
+Other risk factors also common among Aboriginal and Torres Strait Islander people are diabetes, tobacco use, alcohol use and advanced kidney disease .
 Another risk factor for TB is HIV infection .